 What Postsecondary Teachers Do

-Postsecondary teachers instruct students in a wide variety of academic and career and technical subjects beyond the high school level.
+Postsecondary teachers instruct students in a variety of academic subjects beyond the high school level.
 They may also conduct research and publish scholarly papers and books.

 Postsecondary teachers typically do the following:

 - Develop an instructional plan (known as a course outline or syllabus) for the course(s) they teach and ensure that it meets college and department standards